techscapades/dataplicity-vnc/README.md

 and following the recommended steps in their FAQs isn't helpful.

 Thus I created 2 simple shell scripts that will allow their remote desktop service to work all the time.
-It will also stop these error messages: Can't find file /home/{$USER}/.vnc/computer_name_:1.pid You'll have to kill the Xtightvnc process manually or
+It will also stop these error messages:

+Can't find file /home/{$USER}/.vnc/computer_name_:1.pid

+You'll have to kill the Xtightvnc process manually

 Failed to connect to server (code: 1011, reason: Failed to connect to downstream server)

 "run_vnc_server.sh"